 Letters About Literature is sponsored nationally by the Center for the Book in the Library of Congress and is organized in the Commonwealth by the Virginia Center for the Book.

-Submissions for the 2019 Letters About Literature competition are now closed.
+Submissions for the 2020 Letters About Literature contest will open in Fall 2019.

 CLICK HERE to download the Official Rules for the 2019 competition.